What is Tezos baking?

 Martha Stewart and Snoop Dogg wore “Bakers Gonna Bake” sweatshirts that kind of became a meme for those lost in the Internets.
 Well, we are definitely not Snoop Dogg, but we know a thing or two about baking.
 If you think that cryptocurrencies and baking are not connected, read this Guarda article to find out more information and broaden your horizons.

 Tezos XTZ needs to be delegated to a baker (NOT Martha Stewart) to earn block rewards.
-Guarda is very interested in the special features of our supported currencies, so let us talk about Tezos delegation and baking in details.
+Guarda is very interested in the special features of our supported currencies, so let us talk about Tezos delegation and baking in detail.
 This is not exactly a Tezos baking tutorial – consider it to be more of a guide on the Tezos baking phenomena.
-We at Guarda Wallet are clearly fascinated by Tezos Baking process, as you can see.
+We at Guarda Wallet are clearly fascinated by the Tezos Baking process, as you can see.

 First of all, it is important to sort out the major question.

 Tezos is a platform for smart contracts and decentralized applications (also known as DApps).
 The Tezos team takes decentralization very seriously and lets the stakeholders govern the protocol.
 While being similar to other blockchain platforms, Tezos also has a key feature that makes the network stand out – governance.
 The developers thought of a process allowing Tezos protocol to upgrade continuously through on-chain governance.
 Might seem a little bit complicated, but the idea is clear – no radical changes.
 The users propose and vote for the implementation of the new ideas.
 To achieve consensus, Tezos uses the delegated Proof-of-Stake algorithm.

 What is the delegated Proof-of-Stake?